The first trip abroad can be both exciting to look forward to but can cause anxiety, especially while planning for it.

 Check out the etiquette of entering religious institutions.
 The majority of these places require that you cover your head, and dress modestly – covering your neck, shoulders, and legs, as well as your tattoos.

-In some countries, doing drugs, including khat and cigarettes is illegal.
+In some countries, it is illegal to do drugs, including khat and cigarettes.
 Find out this and the consequences before travelling.

 Always check out the rules about tipping etiquette.
 In some countries’ cultures, tipping is viewed negatively – as an insult - and so this etiquette is discouraged.